madunixman/fika/README.md

 *	Finding which jar contains a given Class
 *	Generate Ant project
 *	Recall Maven project archetype
+*	Generate a Scala project that builds with either Maven or Sbt
 *	Putting every needed jar in the CLASSPATH
 *	Generate a decent format for the final user